lworku/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+ Stateful class components are built by extending “component” from react and setting state within the constructor under super.
+Using functions, you can update the state outside of the constructor and in the render function

 2. Describe the different phases of the component lifecycle.

+-Mounting – render method is called
+-Updating – updating component data
+-Unmounting – removes component from the screen

 3. Demonstrate an understanding of class component lifecycle methods.

+Many different compenents – constructort(), render(), componentDidMount(), compenentDidUpsate(), componentWillunmount()

+constructor- gives state for initial render and binds event handlers to component render-used to return to the DOM componentDidMount-used after component mounts and updates state componentDidUpdate-used when props are added or state is updaated componentWillUnmount-called before the page is closed and cleans up everything added to the dom

 4. Define stateful logic.

+Login built into a component (deals with state)

 5. Describe how to test a React component with React Testing Library.

+	Arrange – set up the test
+  Act – test
+  Assert - make sure what is being tested comes out Allows us to test components by mimicking the UI.
+Allows us to ensure the product is fully functional

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.